hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

   kubectl apply -f cluster-spiffeID-crd.yaml
   ```

   **Note:** You can create your own custom clusterSPIFFEID CRD with your own match label and own selector.
-For now, we have created simple CRD with one pod selector and one match label.
+For now, we have created a simple CRD with one pod selector and one match label.

-  Now simply patch the ingress-gateway with spiffe.io/spire managed-identity: true label.
+  Now, simply patch the ingress-gateway with spiffe.io/spire managed-identity: true label.

    This will register your ingress-gateway pod into the server.